 Are there any areas in Newfoundland that are particularly dangerous?

 Like any region, there may be isolated areas in Newfoundland that experience higher crime rates or pose greater safety risks.
 However, these areas are typically not common tourist destinations.
 It’s always a good idea to research your specific destinations and follow local advice.
-(See Also: Is It Safe To Visit Georgia Now?
-The Latest Travel Update)
+(See Also: Is Vancouver Safe to Visit?
+A Traveler’s Guide)

 What should I do in case of an emergency in Newfoundland?